mavropalias/icon-of-com/content/blog/how-to-create-an-image-dataset-for-transfer-learning/index.md

 ### Conclusion

 You now have a dataset of different image categories ready for training!
 Stay tuned for a follow-up article where we're going to use this dataset to train an image classifier.

+You can [download the Notebook](https://github.com/mavropalias/image-classifier/blob/master/dataset_creator.ipynb) with the code from this article.
+I've also shared the complete dataset, [here](https://github.com/mavropalias/image-classifier).
+Keep an eye of that repo.
+I will be updating it as I publish more articles in this Transfer Learning series.